-The enacted provision amends Section 2 of the Income Tax Act on definition of the term 'control.'
-It also reduces the control from 25% to 20%.
-The provision enables the tax procedure rules to come into play since the new control measures take effect on related party /controlled transactions.
+The Bill proposes the amendment of Section 2 of the Income Tax Act on definition of the term 'control.'
+The Bill also seeks to reduce the control from 25% to 20%.
+The current control is tied to shareholding and voting rights, but with the proposed amendment other stakeholders will be deemed to have control.
+The amendment will enable the tax procedure rules to come into play since the new control measures take effect on related party /controlled transactions.
 The expanded definition of the term control now encompasses the following circumstances: